Menu

 It's no way to treat members; it's discriminatory and it is likely to lead to more court cases

-The complainant alleged the webinar represented a campaigning activity for Teal’s parliamentary campaign.
-For this, Vere was also expelled for five years with no right to appeal.
+The complainant alleged that the webinar represented involvement in Teal’s parliamentary campaign.
+For this, Vere was expelled for five years with no right to appeal.

-Hazel Pegg, who sits on the Green Party Women committee, was also expelled for attending the webinar.
-Pegg used to sit on the Green Party Executive, but resigned after a footnote saying that sex-based rights can be seen as questioning trans rights to exist was included on an official document.
+Hazel Pegg, who sits on the GPW committee, was also expelled for attending the webinar.
+Pegg used to sit on the Green Party Executive but resigned after a footnote stating that sex-based rights can be seen as questioning the right of trans people to exist was included on an official document.
 One other Green Party member was expelled but did not want to be named.

 In July, Brighton Pavilion MP Siân Berry took to X to praise her party’s lack of whipping system, which allows Green MPs to “vote with our conscience”.
-However, those expelled say having no whip means the party lacks culpability.
+But those expelled say having no whip means the party lacks is avoiding culpability.accountability for recent suspensions.

-“It is a witch hunt.
-The people who are behind it are looking for people who dissent, and then they're picking them off as soon as they can”, she adds.
+She adds: “It is a witch-hunt.
+The people who are behind it are looking for people who dissent, and then they're picking them off as soon as they can.”

-While gender critical voices are being expelled from the party, the Greens are looking to shore up partnerships with similar minded groups on the trans debate.
-In the run up to the election, the Women’s Equality Party – which stands in favour of gender self-ID – endorsed Berry for Brighton Pavilion.
+While gender-critical voices are being expelled from the party, the Greens are looking to shore up partnerships with like-minded groups on trans rights.
+In the run up to the election, the Women’s Equality Party – which favours self-ID, the ability to change legal sex without medical requirements – endorsed Berry for Brighton Pavilion.

-In the view of former GPW chair Zoe Hatch, who was suspended from the party in 2023, this was a move to “make the party look pro-women in response to recent negative publicity, leverage [Founder Sandi] Toksvig’s celebrity or get more trans activists in the party”.
+In the view of former GPW chair Zoe Hatch, who was suspended from the party in 2023, this was a move to “make the party look pro-women in response to recent negative publicity, leverage [WEP founder Sandi] Toksvig’s celebrity or get more trans activists in the party”.

-One member who saw the message said she “went away and looked up on their website” but there was “zilch” on environmental policies.
-“They don't have to have policies on everything, but you think if the Green Party was going to hook up with some feminist birds from another organisation, we'd actually want the environment to be kind of there”, they say.
+One member who saw the message said she responded by reading the WEP website to find there was “zilch” on environmental policies.
+“They don't have to have policies on everything, but you think if the Green Party was going to hook up with some feminist birds from another organisation we'd actually want the environment to be kind of there,” they say.

-The member agrees with Hatch that the alliance with the WEP seems a way of the Green Party proving they are acting on behalf of women.
-However, they say generally women are “invisible” within the Greens: “If you look through their manifesto, we were only mentioned as ‘women and girls’ in the short manifesto version that went out online”.
+The member agrees with Hatch that the alliance with the WEP seems to be a way for the Green Party to prove it is acting on behalf of women.
+They claim women are generally “invisible” within the Greens: “If you look through their manifesto, we were only mentioned as ‘women and girls’ in the short manifesto version that went out online.”

 I think Adrian has that calculation that if he says anything – even just says, ‘let's be nice to one another’ – he risks undermining his own position

-While intra-party fighting may be inevitable when a grassroots party tries to scale, insiders warn the party’s MPs are also divided on issues of gender.
+While intra-party fighting may be inevitable when a grassroots party quickly scales up, insiders warn that the Green MPs are also divided on issues of gender.

-Nathan Williams, who was expelled from the party in March, claims that Co-Leader Carla Denyer and Berry are “true believers” who “would love to throw all the gender critical members out of the party”.
+Nathan Williams, who was expelled from the party in March, claims that Denyer and Berry are “true believers” who “would love to throw all the gender-critical members out of the party”.

 My personal feeling now is that the Green Party is, sadly, probably a lost cause

 Robin Harper, former leader of the Scottish Green Party and the UK’s first Green parliamentarian, left the party to join Labour over its stance on gender issues in June.
-He says if the Greens in England and Wales continue “ignoring 50 per cent of their membership”, it could “tear the party apart”.
+He tells The House that if the Greens in England and Wales continue “ignoring 50 per cent of their membership” it could “tear the party apart”.

 “The trans debate is going to dominate matters.
 They’ve lost their grip here, they’re really very much in the hands of the trans movement,” he says.

-The motion demands “all the present members of GPRC to stand down” and all members suspended or expelled for gender critical reasons to “have their bans on re-joining the party revoked and their memberships reinstated immediately via a general amnesty”.
+It demands “all the present members of GPRC to stand down” and all members suspended or expelled for gender-critical reasons to “have their bans on rejoining the party revoked and their memberships reinstated immediately via a general amnesty”.

 However, it remains to be seen whether the motion will attract 50 supporting members for it to be heard at conference.
-Now, there is a feeling among those expelled that the Green Party will never return to its green roots.
+For now, there is a feeling among those expelled that the Green Party will never return to its traditional green roots.

 The Green Party did not respond to a request for comment on individual reported cases of suspensions or expulsions from the party.